GaRRi11/C-basics/README.md

 read(int fd, void *buf, size_t count) → reads up to count bytes into buf from the file/socket/resource identified by fd.

 Example: fd = 0 → stdin (process reads input).

+4. Sockets

+What are sockets?

+Sockets are used to send and receive data between processes (locally) or over a network (between devices).

+Sockets allow TCP and UDP.

+Other protocols are built on top of these two.

+A socket itself is a file descriptor, so we can read(), write(), and close() it like a normal FD.

+Creating a Socket

+Template:

+socket(domain, type, protocol)

+Example:

+int sockfd = socket(AF_INET, SOCK_STREAM, 0);

+Parameters

+domain → AF_INET for IPv4, AF_INET6 for IPv6, AF_UNIX for local communication

+type → SOCK_STREAM for TCP, SOCK_DGRAM for UDP

+protocol → 0 (kernel chooses default protocol for that type)

+socket() returns a file descriptor (>= 0) or -1 on error.

+Creating a TCP Client

+To connect to a server we need to prepare a sockaddr_in structure.

+Here we save IP + PORT for IPv4 format.

+Steps

+1. Create struct

+struct sockaddr_in addr;

+3. Set address family

+addr.sin_family = AF_INET;

+This makes sockaddr_in a valid IPv4 address struct.

+3. Set destination port

+addr.sin_port = htons(8080);

+We convert the port to network byte order (big-endian).

+4. Convert destination IP to 32-bit binary

+inet_pton(AF_INET, "127.0.0.1", &addr.sin_addr);

+This converts the loopback IP from string to a 32-bit IPv4 address.

+5. Connect

+connect(sock, (struct sockaddr*)&addr, sizeof(addr));

+sock → the local socket FD

+addr → server IP + port

+sizeof(addr) → lets OS know the structure size

+If connection succeeds, the TCP 3-way handshake happens:

+SYN →
+← SYN + ACK
+ACK →

+Sending Data

+char msg[] = "hello server";

+Create message we want to send to server.

+send(sock, msg, strlen(msg), 0);

+sock → the connected socket

+msg → pointer to bytes

+strlen(msg) → number of bytes (11, without '\0')

+0 → no special flags

+Closing

+close(sock);

+Closes the connection.

+This sends FIN packet to the server.